Bryan Robson: Manchester United

 Robson moved to United for a British record transfer fee of £1.5 million on 1 October 1981 and signed the contract on the Old Trafford pitch two days later before a game against Wolverhampton Wanderers.
 The record fee set by Robson was not broken for six years, when Liverpool paid £1.9 million for Newcastle striker Peter Beardsley in the summer of 1987.
 Robson made his United debut on 7 October 1981 in a 1–0 defeat away at Tottenham Hotspur in the League Cup.
 His league debut for his new club came three days later, in a goalless draw against Manchester City at Maine Road.
 This was his first appearance in the Manchester United number 7 shirt, which he wore for most of his appearances with United.
 Robson scored his first goal for United on 7 November 1981 in a 5–1 win over Sunderland at Roker Park.
 He ended his first season at United with 32 games and five goals for a United side who finished third in the league.
-Meanwhile, his England career was flourishing as the World Cup neared; he scored in a 4–0 thrashing of Northern Ireland at Wembley and added a brace in the last warm-up game in Helsinki against Finland.

 Robson tore his ankle ligaments during the 1983 League Cup semi-final victory over Arsenal, meaning that he missed the final, which United lost to Liverpool.
 He regained his fitness in time for the FA Cup semi-final, again against Arsenal, and scored in a 2–1 win.
 The final against Brighton ended in a 2–2 draw.
 Robson scored twice in the replay, but declined the chance to become the first player in 30 years to score an FA Cup final hat-trick, instead allowing regular penalty taker Arnold Muhren to convert a spot-kick to seal a 4–0 victory and enable Robson to lift his first trophy as United captain.
 Although this was United's fifth FA Cup triumph, Robson was only the second English captain to lift the trophy for United, and their first since Charlie Roberts in the 1909 final; as United had been captained by an Irishman in their 1948 and 1963 triumphs and a Scotsman in 1977.